-As far as the story goes for Gene Rain, I got a little confused as I played the game.
+As far as the story goes for Gene Rain, I got a little confused.
 What I understand is that in the mid 21st century, a scientist known as Bill Feynman has managed to successfully research the human gene by utilising the supercomputers of the future.
 As such, Bill became a core figure within the industry and erected his own institute, which is where he continued to perform research and developments into the genes and also AI.
 Unfortunately, the AI becomes sentient and began a war against the humans, a war which resulted in over 1.9bn deaths and the Earth was left in a post-apocalyptic state.

-The above is what I can cobble together with the intro to the game and the various press releases as the history of the game isn’t very clear.
+The above is what I can cobble together via the intro to the game and the various press releases – as the in-game story wasn’t very clear.
 However, our story begins here… fifteen years after the Gene Rain began, and five years after the Executors were first spotted, all of the ‘Death Squad’ were captured by said threat.
 Through the beauty of modern technology, they are forced to share their memories with the Executors from their expedition to take down the wind towers and put an end to the Gene Rain.
-Throughout the game, you are basically playing out the memories of three of the soldiers involved as you relive their memories and proceed with the mission.
+Throughout the game, you are basically playing out the memories of three of the soldiers involved as you relive their past and proceed with the mission.

 We’ve lost control?!

-One of the things I always look for in a third person shooter is the ability to maintain full control over my characters as well as adapt quickly and easily to any unusual button layouts the game throws at me.
-In the case of Gene Rain, I had quite a few issues.
+One of the things I always look for in a third-person shooter is the ability to maintain full control over my characters as well as being able to adapt quickly and easily to any unusual button layouts the game throws at me.
+In the case of Gene Rain, I had a few issues.
 First of all, I only play games with the inverted y-axis as my brain is now hard-coded for it – as such, I was over the moon to see that the developers had included the option.
 That was until the first transition to a new character reverted it back to standard non-inverted mode.
-Yet when it changed again, it went back to being inverted.
-This I’m classing as a bug as one character and the Mecha suit which you get later, are the only times the invert changes to the default and won’t let you change it back.
+Yet when the game changed to a new scene, it went back to being inverted.
+This I’m classing as a bug as it only happens when playing as one of the characters and the Mecha suit which you get later into the game, forcing you to play non-inverted until you’ve completed the scene you’re in.
 This has been reported to the developer.

 My third issue is just an observation.
 I was having trouble at a certain point in the game where you had to kill these teleporting enemies.
 I checked the options and I had accidentally put the game on ‘hard’ mode.
 I switched it to ‘Easy’ and I noticed no difference.
 I put it on ‘normal’ and there was no difference.
 When I say “there was no difference” I mean I still died and I didn’t notice any shift in me being stronger or the enemies being weaker.
 As such, I’m not sure if you need to reload the game, if it isn’t working, or if the difference between the difficulty levels is so small that I couldn’t spot it.

 Each of these weapons can be upgraded as you progress throughout the story as well.
 You collect ‘cores’ off enemies you defeat and you can use them to upgrade the barrel, scope, grip, magazine, cartridge, and a unique aspect.
 They don’t offer massive upgrades, but it’s enough to help you progress easier in later fights.
 You can also spend the cores on one of the four ‘special’ weapons.
-These are basically one-time use guns which you must purchase and then collect in-game at various spawning points.
-Once you’ve used a special weapons bullets or you swap weapons, you lose it until you buy it again.
+These are basically one-time-use guns that you must purchase and then collect in-game at various spawning points.
+Once you’ve used all of the special weapon’s bullets or you swap weapons, you lose it until you buy it again.
 It’s a novel way of giving you more guns to use without actually giving you control over what loadout you have – as such, I would have rather had it where you can unlock new weapons and pick which guns you want to use.